c6o/docs/content/archive/app-service.md

 ### Security Considerations

-Where necessary, role based access control supported by kubernetes will be used to secure internal services used by Traxitt components and installed applications.
+Where necessary, role based access control supported by kubernetes will be used to secure internal services used by CodeZero components and installed applications.

-The AMS and Traxitt Store UI will support authentication and access control.
-The assumption is that a single traxitt customer organization will own the cluster, but the customer will want to provide access to different capabilities and access to applications and instances to different users in their organization based on roles such as owner/admin, user, guest for example.
+The AMS and CodeZero Store UI will support authentication and access control.
+The assumption is that a single CodeZero customer organization will own the cluster, but the customer will want to provide access to different capabilities and access to applications and instances to different users in their organization based on roles such as owner/admin, user, guest for example.

 Some users will have the ability to install new applications and create new instances (administrators, owners) while others will only have the ability to view what has already been installed in the store.

-User management and authentication for Traxitt Store and the AMS will be independent of the Traxitt Hub so that the cluster will work without connectivity to the Hub.
+User management and authentication for CodeZero Store and the AMS will be independent of the CodeZero Hub so that the cluster will work without connectivity to the Hub.

 Roles: